acvneurips/ACV/README.md

 ```
 $ python setup.py install
 ```
-**OSX users**: ACV uses Cython extensions that need to be compiled with multi-threading support enabled.
+**OSX**: ACV uses Cython extensions that need to be compiled with multi-threading support enabled.
 The default Apple Clang compiler does not support OpenMP.
 To solve this issue, obtain the lastest gcc version with Homebrew that has multi-threading enabled: see for example [pysteps installation for OSX.](https://pypi.org/project/pysteps/1.0.0/)